yowainwright/codependence/README.md

 codependence init
 ```

-### This will:
+### What it does

-- finds package manifests,
+- Finds package manifests.
-- asks for the dependency policy and enforcement
+- Asks for the dependency policy and enforcement.
-- creates or update the configuration.
+- Creates or updates the configuration.

-> [!!NOTE]
+> [!NOTE]
 > Use `init config [directory]` for configuration only and `init actions` to generate GitHub Actions workflows.
 >
 > For a JavaScript project, you can use a `codependence` dependency policy object in `package.json`.
-> For Larger or mixed-language you can create create codependence files that cater to your project's dependency needs:
+> For larger or mixed-language projects, you can create Codependence config files for your project's dependency needs:

 ```json
 {